psychowood/ng-torrent-ui/README.md

 ## Release History

+### v0.4.0
+- [x] Added "Preferences" tab to view and edit uTorrent settings
+- [x] Added support for homescreen pinning (browser menu -> add to HomeScreen on mobile) with dedicated icon and fullscreen view
+- [x] Added 'No label' filter
+- [x] Added 'Status: error' filter
+- [x] Fix for uTorrent bad character handling (caused crash of both ng-torrent-un and official WebUI)
+- [x] Prevent text highlighting when selecting on grid

 ### v0.3.4
 - [x] Added 'availability' in grid (in seeds/peers column) and details dialog
 - [x] Added 'added on' in grid and details dialog (uTorrent 3+)